Pratt & Whitney Stadium at Rentschler Field: United States women's national soccer team

 Rentschler Field has also hosted several United States women's national soccer team's home games.

 Other soccer matches

 Hartford Colonials

 The Hartford Colonials were a United Football League team that played their home games at Rentschler Field.
 During their (2010 UFL season), the Colonials played all four home games at Rentschler, after having played one there the previous season while they were known as the New York Sentinels.
 Attendance at Colonials games averaged a consistent 15,000 people, third place in the five-team league behind Omaha and Sacramento.
 The UFL suspended the Colonials franchise in 2011 and the franchise was officially terminated when the team's former owner (Bill Mayer) was named as the new owner of the Virginia Destroyers.

 Lacrosse

 On May 19, 2019, Rentschler Field hosted the Quarterfinals for the 2019 NCAA Men's Lacrosse Championship.

-In 2021 and 2022, Rentschler Field will host the NCAA Men's Lacrosse Championship for Divisions I, II, and III.
+In 2021 and 2022, Rentschler Field hosted the NCAA Men's Lacrosse Championship for Divisions I, II, and III.